MacMittenss/Portfolio-Website-2.0/replit.md

 - January 8, 2025.
 Enhanced Connect section icons with wrapper divs and inline styles for proper dark mode soft white display
 - January 8, 2025.
 Fixed hamburger menu styling - removed duplicate X button and applied rgb(226 232 240) to close button in dark mode
 - January 8, 2025.
 Updated tech stack borders in mobile view to use softer borders - slate-300 for light mode and slate-700 for dark mode
+- January 8, 2025.
+Moved theme toggle to navbar next to hamburger menu in mobile view for better accessibility
 ```

 ## User Preferences